hoijui/JavaOSC/README.markdown

 * deploy into Sonatype staging repository
 * promote it on Maven Central repository (may have a delay of up to 4h)

-### Release the site

-	git checkout <release-tag>
-	mvn clean site
-	git checkout master

-This does the following:

-* generates the site
-* pushes the site to the GitHub `gh-pages` branch, which is visible under `http://hoijui.github.com/JavaOSC/`

 ## Thanks